biowdl/RNA-seq/index.md

 This pipeline will produce a number of directories and files:
 - **expression_measures**: Contains a number of directories with expression measures.
-  - **BaseCounter**: Contains BaseCounter ouput.
-Includes a file called `all_samples.base.gene.counts`, which contains the counts for all samples.
   - **stringtie**: Contains the stringtie output.
 Includes two additional
   folder:
     - **FPKM**: Contains per sample FPKM counts, extracted from the stringtie